Loose, Kent: Features

-In the village, the Brooks Path is a picturesque causeway along the Loose Stream that joins the two ends of the village, dividing the mill pond which once fed the village mill.
+In the village, the Brooks Path is a causeway along the Loose Stream that joins the two ends of the village, dividing the mill pond which once fed the village mill.
 All Saints Church in the Diocese of Canterbury, overlooks this section of river.
 A local tradition has it that whoever sticks a pin in the old yew tree in the churchyard, then runs around it anticlockwise at midnight, will on looking through a small window above the Charlton Memorial against the church wall, see a vision of a woman killing a baby.
 The Reverend Richard Boys was vicar here and also chaplain of St Helena during Napoleon Bonaparte's exile on the island.
 He is buried in the churchyard.

 To the east of the village is the Loose Viaduct, attributed to Thomas Telford and built in 1830 to carry the Maidstone to Hastings road (the present day A229) across the Loose Valley.
 The village has two public houses.
 The Chequers is in the valley beside the river and The Walnut Tree on the main A229 opposite Loose Infant School and Loose Junior School, which share the same site.
 New Line Learning Academy is a secondary school located in the village.
 A third pub, The Kings Arms, closed in 2005 and is now a private house.

 In the centre of Loose Village there is a large 14th-century building, Church House.